Historical home is host to modern fun

 Presently the upstairs bedrooms all share one full bath.
 The Beaches’ next project will be to build a great room downstairs connecting with the new garage.
 Upstairs they plan to add a master bedroom suite with a master bath.

 As with many older homes, there is always a list ranging from simple maintenance tasks to large-scale renovations.
 “Every year we have a major project,” explains Annette.
 One year was the stamped concrete circular driveway, another was renovating the stone walls.
+Being a pretty old house, we also had to hire a plumber to help us with sewer roots.
+Just about everything needs at least a once over.
 According to Annette, “We have lots of imperfections here, and we know it.
 It just takes time.”

 The couple just completed a garage addition with additional living space, which took a year and a half to complete.
 With the help of general contractor Glenn White, they created a wonderful area that not only provides a convenient place for their automobiles, but also a workout room downstairs and an elaborate entertainment center upstairs, which the couple laughingly calls “the man’s room.”
 Here the “boys” come to play poker until the wee hours of the morning.
 Though the Beaches had no plans for such an elaborate addition, they credit Chip Wood of Home Theater Installations with helping to inspire the design.
 When Wood came to fix a speaker in the main house,